SanchayanDutta/Optimal-Question-Asking/25-animals-oqa-dataset/plots/README.txt

 - Oracle

 Files
 - 25_animals_entropy_summary.csv        Tidy table of mean entropy and standard deviation per step
 - 25_animals_entropy_summary.json       Same as JSON with a small metadata block
 - 25_animals_entropy_seeds.csv          Ten samples per step and model to illustrate variation
 - 25_animals_entropy_plot.png           Line plot with error bars
 - make_plot.py                          Script that recreates the figure from the CSV

+Usage
+- Run the script to regenerate the figure: cd plots python make_plot.py